-During fiscal years 2015 and 2014, the Program's assets were held in deposit accounts or invested in a money market fund, U.S. government securities, and federal agency securities by the Trustee.
+During fiscal years 2016 and 2015, the Program's assets were held in deposit accounts or invested in a money market fund, U.S. government securities, and federal agency securities by the Trustee.
 The money market fund invests exclusively in obligations of the U.S. Treasury, including Treasury bills, bonds and notes.
-Program assets are reported at cost.
+Program assets are reported at cost, which approximates fair value.